The Complete Guide to Dropshipping & DTC Brand Fulfillment in 2025

 6. Why DTC Dropshipping Matters for Modern Brands

-Marketplace dependency is risky
+Marketplace dependency is a liability

-Global expansion is the growth lever
+Global is where the growth is

 7. How to Choose the Right Fulfillment Partner